 Ghosts are thought of as spooky, but they can be nice, too!
 For example, have you ever heard of Casper the Friendly Ghost?
 He is a well-loved children’s cartoon and book character.

-Ghost costumes are a long-time Halloween favorite for kids because they are very easy to make at home.
-All you need is just a white sheet with holes cut out for the eyes and nose.
+Ghost costumes are a long-time Halloween favorite for kids because they are very easy to make at home as a costume.
+All you need is just a white sheet with holes cut out for the eyes and nose, and you’re ready to trick-or-treat for Halloween sweets!
 You’ll also see a lot of ghosts in Halloween decorations!
 So, in many ways, ghosts are often associated with the holiday of Halloween.
-This goes way back into the origin of the Halloween tradition.
+This goes way back to the origin of the Halloween tradition.

 So, are you ready to draw your own Halloween ghost?
 Collect some drawing materials, and let’s go!

 How to Draw a Halloween Ghost — Let’s get started!

 - a pencil for the guiding lines and sketching

 - a black sharpie or a pen for the outlines

 - markers or colored pencils for coloring

 - our printable drawing guide (Join my Email List below to get this Tutorial)